 - (Optional) We use switchport mode access to make the port always operate as an access port.

 For this example we will use the following topology.
-We will create two VLANs - VLAN10 named CLIENTS and VLAN20 named SERVERS and will assign four access ports to each VLAN as shown in Figure 4.
+We will create two VLANs - VLAN10 named CLIENTS and VLAN20 named SERVERS and will assign four access ports to each VLAN as shown in the diagram below.

-First let's look at the default VLAN database.
+First, let's look at the default VLAN database using the command shown in the output below.

 VLAN Name Status Ports